Fereshteh-Sadafi-V/Bodybuilding-Exersize-classification/README.md

 Welcome to BEC project!

-This is my final project for Artificial Intelligence course at University of Guilan, Iran.
+This is my final project for Artificial Intelligence course at University of Guilan.

 ## 1. Goal
 In this project, we want to train a deep learning model for classifying bodybuilding exercise images into 3 classes (chestpress, deadlift, forearm).